I Just Want To Run Away: Reasons For Running Away And The Answer To The Desire To Run

 If you or someone you know is feeling overwhelmed by life or as though you aren’t seen or heard by the individual you are, know that help is available.
 The experts at Regain can offer discreet, professional, and effective help and support.

-Regain online therapy can be conducted via video chat, phone call, instant in-app messaging, or live voice recordings.
+Regain online therapy can be conducted via video chat, phone calls, instant in-app messaging, or live voice recordings.
 Additionally, studies have found internet-based therapy to be just as effective, sometimes more so, than traditional in-person therapy.
 For example, the National Center for Health Research reviewed dozens of studies, finding it to be highly effective for a variety of conditions and concerns, including depression, trauma, PTSD, anxiety, and more.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.